Ryan Broekhoff

 Ryan Broekhoff (born 23 August 1990) is an Australian former professional basketball player.
 He played college basketball for the Valparaiso Crusaders, where he was named an All-American in 2012.
 He represented the Australian Boomers on multiple occasions.

 Early life

-Broekhoff grew up playing for the Frankston Blues in Melbourne, Victoria, as a junior.
+Broekhoff was born in Melbourne, Victoria, in the suburb of Frankston.
+He grew up playing for the Frankston Blues as a junior.
 He attended The Peninsula School in Melbourne.
-In 2008 and 2009, he played in the South East Australian Basketball League (SEABL) for the Australian Institute of Sport (AIS).
+In 2008 and 2009, he played in the South East Australian Basketball League (SEABL) for the Australian Institute of Sport.

 College career

 Broekhoff played four years of college basketball for the Valparaiso Crusaders between 2009 and 2013.
 After playing a support role as a freshman in 2009–10, Broekhoff entered the starting line-up as a sophomore, averaging 10.3 points and 5.2 rebounds per game.
 He led the Horizon League in three-point field goal percentage at 44.8% and placed sixth in the conference in blocked shots with 1.1 per contest.

 As a junior in 2011–12, Broekhoff became one of the top players in the Horizon League.
 He averaged 14.8 points, 8.6 rebounds (first in the Horizon League) and 2.3 assists per game and led the Crusaders to the conference regular-season title and a National Invitation Tournament bid.
 At the end of the season, he was named Horizon League Player of the Year and an honourable mention All-American by the Associated Press.

 As a senior in 2012–13, Broekhoff averaged 15.7 points, 7.3 rebounds and 2.3 assists in 32.2 minutes per game.
 He led his team to a 26–7 record and the top seed in the Horizon League tournament.
 In the semi-final game against Green Bay-Wisconsin, he hit the game-winning shot to send Valparaiso to the title game.
 The Crusaders won the title game against Wright State and clinched an NCAA Tournament berth, where they lost in the first game.